YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

 Naming Convention
 -----------------

-The naming convention of the templates is based on the controller function that supplies data, the engine that renders the templates, and the device requesting the page.
+The naming convention of the templates is based on the controller function (action) that supplies data, the engine that renders the templates, and the device requesting the page.
 If the calling device is determined not to be a portable device such as a cell phone, the ``{device}`` element of the syntax below